 While pruning isn’t necessary it does help to improve the health and yield of the plant.

-Before you begin to prune, decide how many central stems you want the tomatillo plant to have.
+Before you begin to prune, decide how many central stems you want the tomatillo to have.
 2 stems produce more foliage, which protects the fruit, and also encourages a larger yield.
 1 stem produces a lower yield, but the fruit ripens more quickly.
-This is a better option for gardeners with short growing seasons.
+This is a better option for gardeners with short seasons for growing Tomatillos.

 As the plants grow, suckers emerge in the junctions between the side branches and the main stem.
 Pinching these out enables sunlight to access the centre of the plant.
 It also helps to improve air circulation.
 However removing suckers also reduces the yield.
 Try to adopt a balanced approach, removing some but not all of the suckers.